tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 > Kubernetes can function as an OIDC provider such that Vault can validate its service account tokens using JWT/OIDC auth.

-Even if this documentation is from Hashicorp Vault, it also applies to other Vaults, which support JWT/OIDC authentication.
+Even if this documentation is from Hashicorp Vault, it also applies to other Vaults, which support JWT/OIDC authentication, e.g. CyberArk Conjur.

 ## Workflow

+Maybe some steps are not 100% correct, but the general idea should get clear.
+After doing a reference implementation the workflow will be sharpened.

 * The idea is, that the Kubernetes Cluster issues JWTs for ServiceAccounts which are signed by the Cluster CA.
-* The Canvas Vault has to be configured to trust this cluster CA.
+* The Canvas Vault has to be configured to trust the cluster CA.
-* When a component is created the Component Operator creates a role in the Canvas Vault which has full access to a component unique path.
+* When a component is created the Component Operator creates a role in the Canvas Vault which has full access to a path unique for this component.
+* The Usage could be simplified by deploying a sidecar container, which does the communication with the Canvas-Vault and is accessible using a localhost API.
-* next to the service account also the namespace and component name is part of the JWT.
-This information is really unique and can limit the authentication to exactly one POD.
+* Next to the service account also the namespace and POD name is part of the JWT.
+This information is really unique and can be used to further limit the authentication to exactly one instance.
-* The Usage could be simplified by deploying a sidecar, which does the communication with the Canvas-Vault and is accessible using a localhost API.

-## JWT format
+### Examnple JWT format

 ```
 {